arfc/mhtgr350-benchmark/oecd/README.md

 	- Fuel element
 	- Explicit and random
 	- HFP
-	- oecd material composition from Benchmark Phase III [2]
+	- oecd material densities from Table I.4. and Table I.5.
+[3]
+	- The number densities are very close to the ones in [2]
 	- Geometry definition from [3]

 * oecd-standard-column
 	- fuel column
 	- Explicit and random
 	- HFP
-	- oecd material composition from Benchmark Phase III [2]
+	- oecd material densities from Table I.4. and Table I.5.
+[3]
 	- Geometry definition from [3]
-	- 1) defines materials using sum and 1000 and 1200 K
-	- 2) defines materials using sum and 1200 K
-	- 3) defines materials using density and 1000 and 1200 K
+	- defines materials using density at 1000 and 1200 K
-	- 4) defines materials using density and 1200 K
+	- I had to define the densities.
+I won't run the branch variations having the parameter 'sum'.
+And the densities in the branch need to have the same units as the densities in the materials card.
+I can't use sum in one and mass density in the other one.

 * oecd-fullcore
 	- fuel column